-We started our Algebra unit this week and I want to show you how I used the data binders mid-year.
+We started our intro to algebra unit this week and I want to show you how I use the Student Data Tracking Binders mid-year.

 We started the unit by taking our algebra pre-assessments.
-Students took about 15 minutes to finish and I checked them during their specials (now that I have answer keys, it makes this process go WAY faster).
-I immediately handed their pre-assessments back to them so they could see how they did and graph their results in their data binders.
+Students took about 15 minutes to finish, and I checked them during their specials (now that I have answer keys, it makes this process go WAY faster).
+I immediately handed their pre-assessments back to them so they could see how they did, and graph their results in their Student Data Tracking Binders.

 Since this is the first year my 5th graders have been exposed to algebraic equations and variables, I expected pre-assessement scores to be low.
 Not a problem!
 This just further helps me to see where I need to focus my instruction this unit.

-Students typically take about 3-5 minutes to check out their assessments and record their scores in their notebooks.
+Students typically take about 3-5 minutes to check out their assessments and record their scores in their Student Data Tracking Binders.

-Students then write the "I can" statements and their pre-assessment scores in their data binders (2 minutes max).
+Students then write the "I can" statements and their pre-assessment scores in their Student Data Tracking Binders (2 minutes max).
 These posters can also be found HERE.

-Once we delved into this quick mini-lesson on the vocabulary of the unit (algebraic expression, equations, variables, etc.) we then went to our "Rate It/Date It" section.
+Once we delved into this quick mini-lesson on the vocabulary of the unit (algebraic expression, equations, variables, etc.) we then went to our "Rate It/Date It" section of our Student Data Tracking Binders.
 I have our Marzano inspired posters hanging on our data wall for students to refer back to.

 I simply call out for students to rate their understanding/learning of the "I can" statement at this point and students hold up their fingers.